raihanhbh/luci_tutorials/01-introduction.md

 CBI
 ---

-CBI models are lua files that describe teh structure of a UCI vconfig file and the resulting HTML form to be evaluated by the CBi parser.
+CBI models are lua files that describe the structure of a UCI vconfig file and the resulting HTML form to be evaluated by the CBi parser.

 The main CBI parser is found in the luci directory.